CraftsmenLtd/BloodConnect/docs/legal/TermsOfService.rst

 - You must provide accurate, current, and complete information during registration
 - You may register using email or social media accounts (Google, Facebook)
 - You must provide a valid phone number for verification
-- You must be at least 15 years old to create an account
+- You must be at least 18 years old to create an account

 3.2.
 Account Security
 ~~~~~~~~~~~~~~~~~~~~~
 - You are responsible for maintaining the confidentiality of your account credentials
-- You are responsible fo all activities under your account
+- You are responsible of all activities under your account
 - You must notify us immediately of any unauthorized use of your account
 - We reserve the right to disable any account for security reasons